omsai/pyALC/README.rst

-openALC is a Python userspace Windows driver for the Andor Laser Combiner (ALC) from Andor Technology.
+`openALC` is a Python userspace Windows driver for the Andor Laser Combiner (ALC) from Andor Technology.

 .. contents:: Table of Contents
    :depth: 3
+   :backlinks: top

 Project goal
 ============